 If I had one piece of advice, it would be to remember who you are and don’t lose touch with that.
 Out of all the problems we have had, I think forgetting who we are and what we enjoy doing as an individual was the hardest thing for us both to recover from, but I can promise you one, I get me time now, and I make sure my husband gets his time too.

-My husband likes twiddling with his cars, I enjoy working with my horses, watching Walking Dead (love that show lol), a long hot bath, with InStyle magazine, is the perfect way to finish my day.
+My husband likes twiddling with his cars, I enjoy working with my horses, watching Walking Dead (love that shows lol), a long hot bath, with InStyle magazine, is the perfect way to finish my day.
 There is nothing more relaxing to me than laying in the warm bath letting my body rest and taking my mind off life for a few minutes with a great magazine like InStyle magazine that I can easily purchase while doing my shopping at Albertsons.

 So, whatever you do don’t forget to find time for yourself.
 Don’t do them for anyone else, do them because you enjoy them.
-I will leave you with this DIY bath bomb project, because they are something you can do for yourself, and best part is kids love them too.
+I will leave you with this DIY bath bomb project, because they are something you can do for yourself, and the best part is kids love them too.
 It doesn’t get any better than that if you ask me.

 DIY Lavender Bath Bombs